MooersLab/vimrc4oscer/README.md

 Vim is a very powerful editor.
 It is worth the pain of building new muscle memory to master it.
-I use vim keybindings in emacs, in Jupyter Notebooks, and to edit LaTeX on Overleaf.
+I use vim keybindings in emacs, in Jupyter Notebooks, in the terminal in zsh (yes, this is possible with oh-my-zsh), and to edit LaTeX on Overleaf.

 This computer system is Centos 7.
 You can check by entering `cat /etc/os-release`.